arturbarcij/cpp_exercises/README.md

 - Build interview-ready problem-solving skills
 - Develop clean, scalable coding habits
 - Experiment with real-world patterns used in quant, trading, and systems roles
-- Maintain a public record of technical growth

 ---